kristapsdz/lowdown/index.md

 The parse is then started in [document.c](https://github.com/kristapsdz/lowdown/blob/master/document.c).
+It is preceded by meta-data parsing, if applicable, which occurs before document parsing but after the BOM.

-This is the cruddiest part of the imported code, although I've made some efforts to clean it up whenever I touch it.  *lowdown* parses recursively, building the output document bottom-up.
+Document parsing is the cruddiest part of the imported code, although I've made some efforts to clean it up whenever I touch it.  *lowdown* parses recursively, building the output document bottom-up.
 It looks something like this:

 1. Begin parsing a component.
 2. Parse out subcomponents, creating a recursive step.